Binary angular measurement

-The terms binary angular measurement (BAM) and binary angular measurement system (BAMS) refer to certain methodologies for representing and manipulating angles using binary (base 2) fixed-point arithmetic.
-The unit of angular measure used in those methods may be called binary radian (brad) or binary degree.
+Binary angular measurement (BAM) (and the binary angular measurement system, BAMS) is a measure of angles using binary numbers and fixed-point arithmetic, in which a full turn is represented by the value 1.

-These representation of angles are often used in numerical control and digital signal processing applications, such as robotics, navigation, computer games, and digital sensors.
-On the other hand, this system is not adequate for situations where the number of full turns must be measured, e.g. to monitor the rotation of vehicle wheels or of leadscrews.
+These representation of angles are often used in numerical control and digital signal processing applications, such as robotics, navigation, computer games, and digital sensors, taking advantage of the implicit modular reduction achieved by truncating binary numbers.
+It may also be used as the fractional part of a fixed-point number counting the number of full rotations of e.g. a vehicle's wheels or a leadscrew.

 Representation

 Unsigned fraction of turn

-In this system, an angle is represented by an n-bit unsigned binary number in the sequence 0, ..., 2n−1 that is interpreted as an multiple of 1/2n of a full turn; that is, 360/2n degrees or 2π/2n radians.
+In this system, an angle is represented by an n-bit unsigned binary number in the sequence 0, ..., 2n−1 that is interpreted as a multiple of 1/2n of a full turn; that is, 360/2n degrees or 2π/2n radians.
 The number can also be interpreted as a fraction of a full turn between 0 (inclusive) and 1 (exclusive) represented in binary fixed-point format with a scaling factor of 1/2n.
 Multiplying that fraction by 360° or 2π gives the angle in degrees in the range 0 to 360, or in radians, in the range 0 to 2π, respectively.